mcu-tools/mcuboot/docs/design.md

 after the end of the image.

 The `ih_protect_tlv_size` field indicates the length of the protected TLV area.
-If dependency TLVs are present then the TLV info header and the dependency TLVs are also protected and have to be included in the hash calculation.
+If protected TLVs are present then a TLV info header with magic equal to `IMAGE_TLV_PROT_INFO_MAGIC` must be present and the protected TLVs (plus the info header itself) have to be included in the hash calculation.
 Otherwise the hash is only calculated over the image header and the image itself.
 In this case the value of the `ih_protect_tlv_size` field is 0.

 The `ih_hdr_size` field indicates the length of the header, and therefore the